|Probs 1-10||Probs 11-25||Probs 26-45||Probs 46-65|

 Example #5: Fe + CuSO4 --> Cu + FeSO4

 As you examine the equation, you see that it is already balanced.
 There is one Fe on each side, one Cu, one S and four oxygens (the last two can also be identified as one sulfate on each side).

 Nothing needs to be done to this equation.
-As it is written, it is balanced.
+As it is written on the paper (or screen), it is balanced.

 You sometimes see this presented using the phrase "balanced as written."

 Also, students are sometimes confused by this type of problem (sometimes even suspicious that a trick is being played on them).
 In many cases, a student has seen example after example where something is done to the equation to balance it.
 The above example needs nothing to be done; it is already balanced as written.

 Here are more examples of 'balanced as written:'C(s) + O2(g) ---> CO2(g)

 Na2SO3(aq) + H2SO4(aq) ---> Na2SO4(aq) + SO2(g) + H2O(ℓ)

 Hg2CO3 ---> Hg + HgO + CO2